 There is a plethora of misconceptions and myths when it comes to the topic of mental illness.
-For example, some people believe that disorders like depression and anxiety are dramatic diagnoses for feelings of sadness.
+For example, some people believe that disorders like depression and anxiety are dramatic diagnoses for difficult feelings like sadness or mere nerves.
 But this is certainly not the case—these conditions and those of the like are real and they’re harmful to those who suffer with them.
-Another common myth is that people with mental illness are stupid or less intelligent; but in reality, they’re just as smart as those of us who aren’t diagnosed with a mental disorder.
+Another common myth is that people with mental illness are less intelligent; but in reality, they’re just as smart as those of us who aren’t diagnosed with a mental disorder.

 The results were just as the team expected and in support of their model: those in the Mensa population (or those with exceptional IQs) had significantly higher rates of the varying disorders.
 For example, over 10% of the US population is diagnosed with some form of anxiety, compared with 20% of Mensans.

 Pitzer College (2017, October 11).
-Hyper Brain, Hyper Body: The Trouble With High IQ.”
+Hyper Brain, Hyper Body: The Trouble With High IQ.
 NeuroscienceNews.
-NeuroscienceNews, 11 October 2017. <http://neurosciencenews.com/iq-hyper-brain-body-7720/
+Retrieved October 12, 2017 from http://neurosciencenews.com/iq-hyper-brain-body-7720/

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.

 - High-touch customer service & premium benefits